openownership/openownership.beta/connect-with-us.md

   to launch new programs without needing to complete the full process of establishing a new legal entity.
 As we grow, we will be evaluating the best organizational setup.
 get-involved-text: OpenOwnership thrives on collaboration with a diverse and global range of people and organizations.
-We are always eager to bring new partners on board.
 Every new dataset, use case, and referral strengthens our platform and cause.
+If you have a general question, you can get in touch with us [here](mailto:support@openownership.org).
 sectors:
 - title: Public sector
   text: Find out about becoming a partner in our pilot program.
 Check out our latest